Insomniac Games: Spyro (1998–2000)

-Ratchet & Clank (2002–present)
+Ratchet & Clank (2002–2021)

 Ratchet & Clank is a series of action-adventure games with platform elements.
 Players mostly take control of Ratchet as he progresses through various planets in order to save the galaxy.
 Clank is playable in several segments of these games.
 The series is divided into two parts; the original series for the PlayStation 2 (Ratchet & Clank (2002), Going Commando (2003), Up Your Arsenal (2004) and Ratchet: Deadlocked (2005) and the Future series for the PlayStation 3 (Tools of Destruction (2007), Quest for Booty (2008), A Crack in Time (2009) and Into the Nexus (2013).
 The first three titles in the series were remastered and packaged in the Ratchet & Clank Collection for the PlayStation 3 and PlayStation Vita, with Ratchet & Clank (2016) being the latest release on the PlayStation 4.
 A Ratchet & Clank animated film, with screenplay and additional marketing by Insomniac, was released in 2016 as well, to coincide with the release of the video game remake.
 After the announcement that Sony acquired Insomniac Games, SIE Worldwide Studios boss Shawn Layden stated that the Ratchet & Clank series will be a vital series for them in the future.
 The next game in development, Ratchet & Clank: Rift Apart, was first revealed at the PS5 Future of Gaming event on June 11, 2020 as a PlayStation 5 exclusive, and the game was released on June 11, 2021.